doingandlearning/react-native-may-2023/review3.md

 Create a function that adds the new photo to the list when the form is submitted.
 This function should update the state with the new list of photos, which will cause the component to re-render and the new photo to appear in the list.

-**3. Update the Optional Task:**

-For the optional task, update the functionality to also persist the new photos added through the form.
-When the app is closed and reopened, the new photos should still appear in the list.

-This modification will give students practice with handling user input, updating component state, and working with forms in React Native.

 **Optional: Add Data Persistence**